-I just love warm, bubbly, rich-and-hearty eggplant Parmesan.
-An Italian classic and personal favorite, eggplant Parmesan can be nutrient-packed and healthy with the right ingredients and culinary know-how…
+An Italian classic, eggplant Parmesan can be nutrient-packed and healthy with the right ingredients and culinary know-how…

 How to Make Healthy Eggplant Parmesan

 First the bad news… Traditional eggplant Parmesan often brings unsavory ingredients to the table, like deep-fried eggplant.
-Deep frying and pan frying at very high temperatures can cause oils to oxidize and ultimately do a number on your arteries.
+Deep frying and pan frying at very high temperatures can make oils oxidize and ultimately do a number on your arteries.
 Then there are the gobs of cheese.
-While cheese can certainly be a part of a healthy anti-inflammatory diet, you want to consume it in moderation due to its saturated fat content.
-Also, unless you’re buying organic cheese (or from a seller you know uses milk produced under organic standards), you may be getting pesticide residues, GMOs, or even artificial hormones with all that delicious gooeyness.
+While cheese can certainly be a part of a healthy anti-inflammatory diet, you want to consume it in moderation, so you don’t get a crazy amount of saturated fat.
+Also, unless you’re buying organic or locally-made cheese, you may be getting pesticide residues, GMOs, or even artificial hormones with all that delicious gooeyness.

-Also, many eggplant Parm dishes are made with marinara sauces that are loaded with salt and sugar (as most marinara sauces on the market are).
-Finally, eggplant Parm is often served over a giant bed of white pasta.
-While traditional pasta ranks high on most people’s “comfort food” lists (I love it too!), it contains a lot of carbs, too many of which eaten in one sitting can drive up blood sugar and threaten health.
+Many eggplant Parm dishes are also unfortunately made with marinara sauces that are loaded with salt and sugar (as most marinara sauces on the market are), and are often served over a giant bed of white pasta.
+While traditional pasta ranks high on most people’s “comfort food” lists (I love it too!), it’s really carb-heavy.
 Plus, if you’re not eating organic pasta, you may be ingesting pesticide residues.

 Now for the good news…You can eat many of the comfort foods you love without endangering your health – you just need to be smart about the ingredients you choose and the way you prepare them.